maziac/DeZog/design/ZxNextInterface.md

 Problem:
 - The original idea was to use RST for the breakpoints.
 In the original ROM there is a DI located at 0x0000.
 Unfortunately I think I need to keep it there because programs may use it as relative backwards jump when using IM2.
 On the other hand I cannot execute DI first because I need to know the state of the interrupt beforehand.
-Also if I would use nextreg 0x22 to disable the interrupts, I cannot leave DI at 0x0000 because I wouldn't know if how to restore it.
+Also if I would use nextreg 0x22 to disable the interrupts, I cannot leave DI at 0x0000 because I wouldn't know how to restore it.
 So either a different RST address or disallow this special interrupt usage.
--  I could use **RST 66h instead**.
-That one will be occupied anyway for the Drive button.
-I would only need a way to distinguish a RST 66 from the button being pressed...

 # Memory Bank Switching